Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 the 3 major OSs offer similar functionality when it comes to GUI design
 and you are straghtjacketed in terms of what you can do
 by the control panel metaphor of app UI design.
+For a large class of apps this is OK.
+Certain types of apps such a video games break away from this metaphor
+and design their own custom UIs.

+### CLIs
 The command line interface (CLI) is another UI approach that is popular on Linux.
 Such a UI does not have a graphical component
 but instead relies on putting together several orthogonal CLI apps
 to achieve a desired result which is typically a data processing operation.

+### The EngageUI
 EngageUIs focus on user activity in the design of a UI and in its operation.
 They do not need to use the mouse and are typically keyboard-driven.
 They stand somewhere between CLIs and WIMP based GUIs.